There’s an SEO question I get a lot. From all sorts of people too:

 As the video says, links are a bit like votes in that another website linking to yours is seen as a vote to say “Yup, this site is a good one.”

-There’s more to it, obviously – like what is a ‘good one’ for?
+There’s more to it, obviously – like what is that site ‘a good one’ for?
 You want links from relevant, authoritative websites in your niche or geography.
 Ideally both.

 If you sell widgets in Cambridge and the famous bobs-cambridge-widget-reviews.com (awful URL) links to your latest product saying “this is the best widget in Cambridge” – that’s a pretty good link.
 You want lots like that.